gini/gini-switch-sdk-android/documentation/pages/integration.rst

 The generated SwitchSdk instance can now be used to generate the needed Activity and to get the found extractions.

-.. note:: The SDK only works correct if the ``init`` method has been called.
+.. note:: The SDK only works correctly if the ``init`` method has been called.

 Dependencies
 ============